the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 }
 ~~~~~~~~

 The `updateSearchTopstoriesState()` function has to return a function.
 It is a higher order function.
 You can define this higher order function outside of your App component.
-Note how the function signature changes slightly because it is a higher order function now.
+Note how the function signature changes slightly now.

 {lang=javascript}
 ~~~~~~~~